vighneshwadiyar1234/Python-Projects/README.md

-# This is my first Git repository created on 6th Dec 2025.
+# This Repo created to practice Python.
 Jai Anjaney